 - Then, taking your serving options into consideration, evenly portion out the sliced bananas into freezer snack bags.

-Method 3: Store Mashed Bananas In Cubes
+Method 3: Mashed in Cubes

 If you’re planning to stock up on bananas so they can be added to a smoothie, then mashing them and storing the bananas in cubes is a great time-saver.